CSA Scores: How Trucking Companies Can Check Their CSA Score

 Vehicle Maintenance is the fourth category of the CSA score.

 This involves mechanical defects and failing to conduct required repairs.
 This category represents how important it is for a carrier to use the right tools and equipment.
 This applies to securing each load under FMCSA vehicle maintenance policies.

 The fifth form of a score for CSA is: Controlled Substance/Alcohol.

 Of course, the FMCSA and DOT ban impaired driving of any kind.
-This relates to the use of illegal drugs and/or alcohol by a truck driver.
+This relates to the use of illegal drugs and alcohol by a truck driver.
 Misusing over-the-counter prescription drugs is also a CSA violation under this category.
-Check out DOT Compliant Drug & Alcohol Program .
+Check out the DOT Compliant Drug & Alcohol Program .

-The sixth type of CSA scores focuses on Hazardous Materials Compliance.
+The sixth type of CSA score focuses on Hazardous Materials Compliance.

 Truckers cannot conduct incorrect or unsafe handling of hazardous materials.
 This relates to improper placarding, leaking containers, and missing shipping papers.